jleekwen/google-forms-voucher-dispenser/README.md

 ## Overview

 This project manages voucher screenshots submitted through a Google Form.
-Each submitted card begins with a configurable value (default: **$40**) and is placed into a redemption queue based on submission time.
+Each submitted voucher begins with a configurable value (default: **$40**) and is placed into a redemption queue based on submission time.

 A second Google Form always displays the **oldest available voucher**.
 When a redemption is submitted, the remaining balance is updated.
-Once a card reaches **$0**, it is automatically removed from the queue and the next oldest card is displayed.
+Once a voucher reaches **$0**, it is automatically removed from the queue and the next oldest voucher is displayed.

 ## Features